joshuacox/cli-Intro-to-Git/README.md

-cd       <-- change directory (this is how you 'move' around the file system ls       <-- list the current directory i.e. show me what is in the current folder man      <-- “manual” gives the manual page for any command i.e. `man ls` will give the manual page for ls
+cd       <-- change directory (this is how you 'move' around the file system ls       <-- list the current directory i.e. show me what is in the current folder man      <-- “manual” gives the manual page for any command i.e. `man ls` will give the manual page for ls man git  <-- At some point you'll feel confident enough to just pull this page up for reference, not just yet
 ```
 ```
 # This is a comment, lines that start with a hash are comments and